La Plata, Argentina: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types I. Be sure to get the correct type.
-A lot of adapters currently sold are just plugs and require your electronics to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types I. Be careful to pick the right kind.
+The vast majority of adapters on sale are simply plugs and require your devices to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most locations.

 Luggage scale to avoid fees

-If you are planning to see the charming The Cathedral, it's useful to wear modest clothing:
+If you are planning to visit the lovely The Cathedral, it's suggested to wear modest clothing:

 If you visit the Museum of La Plata, wear museum-appropriate clothing and take: